Senior Lecturer in Ceramics

 • Research Fund: Shima Kara Shima E exhibition catalogue, UCA, Leach Gallery

-• Research Fund: Meditations, Shigaraki Residency, Japan/exhibition Guildford cathedral
+• Research Fund: Meditations, Shigaraki Residency, Japan/exhibition Guildford Cathedral

-• Arts Council: Meditations, Shigaraki Residency, Japan/exhibition Guildford cathedral
+• Arts Council: Meditations, Shigaraki Residency, Japan/exhibition Guildford Cathedral

 • Research Fund: ISCAEE Turkey: UCA, Farnham

-• Arts Council £55,000 for set up of www.318Ceramics.co.uk
+• Arts Council: part of team set up of www.318Ceramics.co.uk

 • Research fund: ISCAEE Japan: UCA, Farnham